 You could also wait to name your cat until you see what kind of personality the cat has.
 If they’re playful and seem like miniature pranksters, some names could be: Tricks, Bag of Tricks, Spell, Hocus Pocus, Jinx/Jynx, Abracadabra, Hex, Magpie, or Lucyfur.
 If your cat is sweet and cuddly, try: Good Luck, Good Luck Charm, Charm, or Magic.
 Solemn and quiet cats could have the names Merlin, Omen, Enigma, Salem, or Occult.
 And finally, if your cat is a little terror to just about everyone, try using the names: Wicked, Omen, Hex, or Imp.

 I don’t recommend giving your cat the name of any deity, benevolent or otherwise.
 This is because by giving your pet the name of a god, you are calling in the energy of that particular god.
 That’s not necessarily a good thing.
-For example, if you name your cat Hecate (I know someone who has done this), that name involves some very dark and complicated energies that you don’t necessarily want playing out in your everyday life.
-There is also the complications of whether that deity even likes cats or not and whether you are on good terms with that deity or not.
+For example, if you name your cat Hecate (I know someone who has done this), that name involves some very complicated energies that you don’t necessarily want playing out in your everyday life.
+There is also the complication of whether that deity even likes cats or not and whether you are on good terms with that deity or not.
 Why invite those complications when you don’t have to?

 By Natural Phenomena

 Sometimes it’s nice to just choose a natural name that seems to be fitting.
 This can be anything from the natural world, from herbs and plants, to astronomical phenomena or weather.

 - Thunder, Lightning, Storm, Stormy